-This is one of the key areas of difference between the MSR Lightning Ascent and the Montane.
+This is one of the key areas of difference between top performers and the Montane.
 With the Montane, the deck is attached to the binding with a beefy strap.
-This provides some cushioning on hard snow or groomed trails.
-Our testers also find the strapped connection allows us to walk with a slightly more natural gait.
-However, as the terrain becomes more technical and challenging we tend to prefer a hinged attachment, such as those found on the Lightning Ascent, MSR Evo and Tubbs Flex VRT.
+This provides some cushioning on hard snow or groomed trails and can allow you to walk with a slightly more natural gait.
+However, as the terrain becomes more technical and challenging, we prefer a hinged attachment.

 Ease of Use

-Our testers think the Montane is very easy to put on.
-Like the Louis Garneau Blizzard II and the Tubbs Flex VRT, only two actions are required when donning this snowshoe.
+The Montane is very easy to put on.
+Only two actions are required when donning this snowshoe.
 First, pull the yellow nylon strap tight across the forefoot.
 Second, pull the rubber strap tight around the heel.
 That's it.
 The buckles on both straps do the rest of the work.
 For faster removal, the front two straps are linked by a bit of webbing that allows the hiker to open both at once.

-The Montane's binding is more than secure enough for almost all snowshoeing.
-While the rubber strap binding system found on models like the MSR Evo lets hikers crank the binding down as tight as a tourniquet, we think that's usually overkill.
+The bindings on the Montane are more than secure enough for wherever you want to go snowshoeing.
+While the rubber strap binding system found on other models lets hikers crank the binding down as tight as a tourniquet, we think that's usually overkill.
 The Montane binding, when properly tensioned, will keep this snowshoe on your foot.

-While this offering from Atlas does really well in some ways, our testers aren't convinced that it is 60 dollars better than the MSR Evo.
+While this offering from Atlas does well in some ways, our testers aren't convinced that it is a lot better than some cheaper models.
 That is unless you know you want the strapped deck-to-binding connection.

 The Atlas Montane represents the pinnacle of the tubular frame snowshoe design.
-As such it is a very capable snowshoe that should keep all but the most demanding users happy.
-Our testers almost never worried about traction with these snowshoes.
+As such, it is a very capable snowshoe that should keep all but the most demanding users happy.
+Our testers rarely worried about traction with these snowshoes.
 While we would like a little more floatation for the length, it is reasonably comfortable to hike with these strapped to your feet.
 Speaking of strapping them to your feet, that process is easy and secure.
-Every model that outscores the Montane has some other frame or deck arrangement, which represents the innovative directions this seemingly boring product is heading.
+Every model that outscores the Montane has some other frame or deck arrangement, which represents the innovative direction these products are heading.